mlnotebook/mlnotebook.github.io/content/post/GAN1.md

 +++

-We've seen that CNNs can learn the content of an image for classificationi purposes, but what else can they do?
+We've seen that CNNs can learn the content of an image for classification purposes, but what else can they do?
 This tutorial will look at the Generative Adversarial Network (GAN) which is able to learn from a set of images and create an entirely new 'fake' image which isn't in the training set.
 Why?
 By the end of this tutorial you'll get know why this might be done and how to do it.

 <!--more-->